 The student must show sufficient knowledge about the different components of a project scope management plan.
-A sample answer is provided below.

 Five (5) components must be included.

 Any of the following five (5) components may be included:

 - Overview: summary of the project - Project objectives: defines desired outcomes - Steps: activities required to achieve desired outcomes - Work Breakdown Structure (WBS): highlights individual task components and relationship between activities - Budget information: identifies spending limit - Schedule: outlines the order of activities - Risk assessment: an outline of potential risks or barriers to achieving project goals - Mitigation strategies: a list of contingencies required to address potential risks